juji-io/site/blog/question-recommendation.md

 So how about the third case?
 What happens when your chatbot doesn't understand the user's question?

 Traditionally there's nothing a chatbot can do if it does not understand the question.
 Fortunately, it's no longer the case.
-At Juji, we introduced a question answer recommendation mechanism to help dealing with this situation specifically.
+At Juji, we introduced a question answer recommendation mechanism to help dealing with just that.

 A while ago, my friend Sarah created a Juji chatbot as a receptionist on her website, where she hosted a lot of fun educational tasks for visitors.
 However, the task rewards would only accumulate if the visitor was logged in.
 So she added a Q&A to handle question such as "Where do I log in?"